 Before we start comparing Astra and GeneratePress, let’s start with a little bit of introduction.

-GeneratePress, on the other hand, is mostly developed by a single person, Tom Usborne.
-It currently boasts over 2.5 million downloads and 200,000 active installs according to WordPress.org and is rated 5-stars by more than 935 users.
+GeneratePress is mostly developed by a single person, Tom Usborne.
+It currently boasts over 2.5 million downloads and 500,000 active installs according to WordPress.org and is rated 5-stars by hundreds of users.